jamesshore/simplebuild/README.md

     exports.yourFunction = function(options, success, failure) { ... }

 `options` (REQUIRED): Configuration information.
 Any type of variable may be used, but an object is recommended.
-Each exported function MAY use this variable to determine what to do.
+If a task function has no configuration, this variable is still required, but may be ignored.

 `success()` (REQUIRED): Callback function.
-Each exported function MUST call success() with no parameters when it finishes successfully.
+Each task function MUST call success() with no parameters when it finishes successfully.

 `failure(messageString)` (REQUIRED): Callback function.
-Each exported function MUST call failure() with a brief human-readable explanation when it fails.
+Each task function MUST call failure() with a brief human-readable explanation when it fails.
 The explanation SHOULD be less than 50 characters.

 #### Task Behavior

 Task functions MUST NOT return values or throw exceptions.
 Instead, either the `success()` or `failure()` callback MUST be called exactly once when the task is complete.
-The callback MAY be called synchronously or asynchronously.
+The callback may be called synchronously or asynchronously.

 Tasks that fail SHOULD provide a detailed explanation suitable for debugging the problem.
 If the explanation is too long to fit in the 50-character failure mesage, the task SHOULD write the details to `process.stdout` before failing.
 (Note that calling `console.log()` is a convenient way of writing to `process.stdout`.)